Use the guide library

-Days, transfers, walking load, weather, and hotel changes decide realism.
+Check days, transfers, walking load, photos, weather, and hotel-change pressure.

-We look at the trip the way it will really be lived: day count, transfer load, scenic timing, family comfort, booking order, and the gap between the saved dream and the route that can actually work.
+We look at the trip the way it will really be lived: destination fit, day count, transfer load, scenic timing, family comfort, booking order, and whether agency support would genuinely improve the trip.

-What should not be locked yet because the route is still unresolved.
+What should not be locked yet because the guide, route, or agency decision is still unresolved.

 We use route patterns and structured checks, but the public promise is a careful human answer.

-Custom planning only matters after the route direction itself makes sense.
+Travel-agency support only matters after the route direction and traveler need are clear.

-The first note is meant to make the route easier to judge before anything gets booked.
+The first note is meant to make the route and agency decision easier to judge before anything gets booked.
 It marks what can work, what is fragile, and what should change first.

-The first step is a private route verdict, not a deposit, card form, or forced quote.
+The first step is a private route and agency-fit review, not a deposit, card form, or forced quote.

 Your request is not posted publicly and is not mass-sent to agencies for bidding.